denniemok/admin360-reloaded/README.md

 ## Prerequisites

 - Java 8+
-- SQLite (org.sqlite.jdbc) or MySQL (com.mysql.jdbc) Drivers
+- SQLite (org.sqlite.jdbc) or MySQL (com.mysql.jdbc) Drivers <br>
-(Should have been installed by your hosting providers by default)
+(Not to be worried under most circumstances)
-- Permission Plugin (e.g. LuckPerms, PermissionEx, GroupManager, etc.)
+- Permission Plugin (e.g., LuckPerms, PermissionEx, GroupManager, etc.)
-- Spigot 1.7.x/1.8.x/1.9.x/1.10.x/1.11.x/1.12.x/1.13.x/1.14.x/1.15.x/1.16.x/1.17.x/1.18.x/1.19.x/1.20.x (should be working on Bukkit, Paper or any of their forks)
+- Spigot 1.7.x/1.8.x/1.9.x/1.10.x/1.11.x/1.12.x/1.13.x/1.14.x/1.15.x/1.16.x/1.17.x/1.18.x/1.19.x/1.20.x <br>
+(Should work on Bukkit, Paper or any of their forks)
-- For versions that support Bukkit 1.6 or earlier, download it from the old abandoned project page: https://dev.bukkit.org/bukkit-plugins/admin360/ <br><br>
+- For versions that support Bukkit 1.6 or earlier, you can download it from the old project page: https://dev.bukkit.org/bukkit-plugins/admin360/ <br><br>

 ## Support